 Chiamaka had tutted him into silence, but Atienna had caught onto how the woman had rolled her eyes at the discussion.
 It seemed as if the longer they stayed with one another in this cave, the more their true selves became revealed.

-During the beats of events in the cavern, Atienna often found recluse in a small area of the cavern that had yet to be discovered by the others.
+During the beats of events in the cavern, Atienna often found recluse in a small area of the cave that had yet to be discovered by the others.
 It was a smoothed-out cave pocket located several meters away from the campsite in the opposite direction of the black painted doorway.
 Its opening faced the campsite, so Atienna was still able to see well enough whenever she nestled into the spot to either read the books or to stare pensively at the envelope she had brought along with her on this journey.

 Her secret place—a childish thought.

 She’d even kept this place location hidden from Cvetka despite the woman’s friendliness and relatability.
 No, it was because of Cvetka’s friendliness and relatability that Atienna kept this location hidden from her.
-Atienna had been wondering about the woman’s intentions since their initial conversation.
-The revelation of Cvetka’s knowledge had just confirmed Atienna’s suspicions.
+Atienna had been wondering about the woman’s intentions ever since their initial conversation.
+The revelation of Cvetka’s knowledge of ‘syzygy’ had just confirmed Atienna’s suspicions.

 In fact, the only person Atienna had informed of this area was Sefu who would often join her in between his shifts of guarding Afu.

 “How were your duties, Afu?”
 Atienna inquired when he slid into their hole one day.
-He was clearly agitated which was why she had asked.
-Usually she would merely flash him a smile and continue on with her activities.

 “Afu is agitated as usual.
 I understand how he feels.”
 Sefu gestured to the cavern around them as he slid down into the pocket beside her.
 “I mean, he is sleeping in the same area as Kalama’s body.
 He’s probably had nightmares about it.”